MoreOutput/RockMUD/README.md

 * entity.json is the default object attached to all 'living' objects upon initial load.
 * item.json is the default object attached to all 'non-living' objects upon initial load.
-* Fields in any passed in objects overwrite those in the template.
+* Properties in any passed in objects overwrite those in the template.

 **/templates/html**
 HTML templates mainly retrieved to ease complex display.
 For RockMUD core this means character creation screens.